-Stretton Draft Neighbourhood Plan was published for consultation for 6 weeks from 14th April 2014 to 23rd May 2014.
-The responses to the published Draft Plan have been carefully considered by the Parish Council and Steering Group and have been used to inform the content of this Submission Plan.
-The Submission Plan has been checked and is published for a further 6 weeks consultation by East Staffordshire Borough Council before it is considered by an Independent Examiner, modified and subjected to a Referendum.
+The Submission Plan 2015 is now published for a further 6 weeks consultation by East Staffordshire Borough Council before it is considered by another Independent Examiner, modified and subjected to a Referendum.
 The Plan will then be used to guide decisions on planning applications in the area alongside the Local Plan and National Planning Policy (NPPF).